A Brief History of Android: Company, OS Versions, Features

 Android Name History

-At the time when he worked at Apple, Rubin had a strong passion for Android robots.
+At the time, working at Apple, Rubin had a strong passion for Android robots.
 Henceforth, it was no surprise that Andy’s co-workers and mates began to call him Android — the name that eventually became official for the company and operating system.

 Original Company

-For the next two years the company struggled to gain a foothold in the smartphone industry.
+So, for the next two years, the company struggled to gain a foothold in the smartphone industry.
 That was until Google purchased the company in 2005.

 Rubin and his co-founders stayed on with full access to Google’s entire lineup of products.